 We eventually moved back to Utah, longing for those gorgeous mountains.
 We were still sewing for other corporations and doing Albion on the side at that point.
 A couple years had past when a huge, luxury retail center (City Creek Center) was preparing to open downtown.
 A dear friend spoke to one of the managers of the project and it just so happened they were looking for a local fitness company to feature at the mall.
 We were quickly introduced and just 4 weeks before the mall opened, we signed a short term lease to open a retail space even though we had absolutely no retail experience whatsoever; all we knew was how to sew high quality, unique swims and fitness, and as fate would have it, at that very moment, that was enough.

-6 months later, in 2014 Dave launched our website and 6 months after that, we signed a permanent lease at City Creek and opened our current space just off of South Temple, next door to the very building where Dave and I met 10 years before in the copy room.
+6 months later, in 2013 Dave launched our website and 6 months after that, we signed a permanent lease at City Creek and opened our current space just off of South Temple, next door to the very building where Dave and I met 10 years before in the copy room.
 The factory is thriving thanks to wonderful friends and our amazing customers.
 Today, our factory ONLY sews for Albion and it's still hard to believe as I type it right now.
 We've come a long way.
-My mom is alive and well and our Guatemala team is thrilled that they get to be a part of our own line.
+As of January 2019 we've got 4 stores now: 2 in Salt Lake City, one in Dallas at Legacy West and one in Scottsdale at Scottsdale Quarters.
+The best news of all is my mom is alive and well and our Guatemala team is thrilled that they get to be a part of our own line.
 They truly love what they do and it's wonderful to experience this journey with these people I've known since I was just 8 years old.
-We've made a concerted effort to make sure our SLC Team knows just how talented and hard working they are.
-It's all very overwhelming really and hard to grasp where we came from, where we are, and the highs and lows in between, but we are so very grateful for it all and are excited to see what the future brings.
+We've made a concerted effort to make sure our whole team knows just how talented and hard working they are.
+It all still seems too good to be true but we're so grateful for everything we've been through because it has shaped us and made us better and made us so very grateful for ALL OF IT.
+Thank you for being here and being a part of our story.
+I can't wait to see what the future brings.